lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 ```

-Make non-blocking call to request’s Wait() to get status:
+A non-blocking call is made to the request’s Wait() to get status:

 ```Cpp
     	StatusCode state = submittedRequests.front()->Wait(IInferRequest::WaitMode::STATUS_ONLY);